mrbenzeal/SE_b_t/README.md

 ![binary_trees](https://i.pinimg.com/originals/c6/bb/08/c6bb08543696246a36c1d33438919afb.gif)

-This is an ALX SE group or individual project in which I learnt about the details, advantages, and disadvantages of using trees as data structures.
+This is an ALX SE group or individual project in which I learnt about the details, advantages and disadvantages of using trees as data structures.
 I also learnt about how to qualify trees as well as how to traverse them.
-Throughout the project; binary, binary search, AVL, and Max Binary Heap trees was implemented.
+Throughout the project; binary, binary search, AVL and Max Binary Heap trees was implemented.

 ## Tests :heavy_check_mark: